verdictmma/handbook/README.md

 # Verdict Employee Handbook

-For over 10 years, we didn’t have a handbook.
-In those 10 years, when a new person joined the company, they were expected to figure things out for themselves.
-But when we grew from a company of 10, 20, 30 employees to a company of over
-50, our “introduction by immersion” style stopped working.
-New hires felt lost and isolated, and their first weeks or even months on the job were stressful because of it.
-It can be unnerving to join any company, but perhaps Verdict in particular, given how different some of our practices are.
-There’s as much to unlearn as there is to learn.
-Prior to this handbook, navigating that path was both somewhat random and almost entirely oral.
-For a company that prides itself on clarity and writing, that just wasn’t right.
+This Handbook was adopted from [Basecamp](https://github.com/basecamp/handbook)'s Handbook.
+There may be a few outdated references in this Handbook.
+Please update as you see fit — documentation is everyone's responsibility.

-So, this is where we’ll try to share what’s worth knowing about Verdict the company, our culture, our process, and our history.
+This is where we’ll try to share what’s worth knowing about Verdict the company, our culture, our process, and our history.
 It’s a guide to understanding what people are talking about when they call for “judo” (redefining a hard problem into an easy one), whether it’s okay to take your vacation when you’ve only been with us for a month (yes), what a meet-up is and why we call it an eat-up (hint: food… lots of food), and hopefully everything in-between.

 This handbook also offers us an opportunity to clarify who we actually are as a company.
 What do we stand for?
 How should we work?
 Codifying those beliefs into a handbook makes them tangible and, most importantly, editable.
 Making the company our best product is a guiding principle, but we can’t easily improve what we haven’t articulated.
 So whatever version of this handbook you’re reading, you can be sure it’s not the last.
 Please do help keep it up to date!
 And by up to date, we're not just talking about misspellings and team changes.
 It’s just as much “we say we’re about X, but what we’re really doing is Y”.
 So many of these employee handbook projects turn out to be ideal-case prescriptions rather than real-world descriptions.
 They cover all the ways people should act, not the ways they actually do.
 That’s a sham.
 Let’s not write a handbook like that.
 Let’s keep it honest.